Hemoglobin A1c - HbA1C Blood Test

 How is the HbA1c test performed?

-HbA1c is usually measured every 3-6 months as part of routine diabetes care, and more frequently if blood glucose control is not adequate.
+HbA1c is usually measured every 3 to 6 months as part of routine diabetes care, with more frequent testing if blood glucose control is inadequate.

-HbA1c is a simple and non-invasive test that does not require fasting or special preparation.
-A blood sample is taken, usually from a finger prick, and the HbA1c level is measured in a laboratory.
-The test is quick and inexpensive, and it provides important information about blood glucose control in people with diabetes.
+The test is simple and minimally invasive, requiring no fasting or special preparation.
+A blood sample is typically taken from a finger prick, and the HbA1c level is measured in a laboratory.
+This quick and relatively inexpensive test provides essential information about blood glucose control in people with diabetes.

 Factors Affecting HbA1c Levels